wu-json/m1-finance-grafana/README.md

 This project is super simple.
 It involves a Go script that parses and formats your M1 Finance dividend data CSVs and stores them in a local Postgres database, which can then be used as a data-source for a local Grafana instance.

-> Please note that as a TypeScript one-trick, I'm still a Go novice.
-Do not
-> judge my code too hard I promise it will get better...

 ## Requirements

 - [Task v2.6.2](https://taskfile.dev/usage/) (`brew install go task`)